zvallarino/phase-3-active-record-associations-many-to-many/README.md

 ```

 Just like in the previous lesson, we can access data from the review instance
-about the associate game; but now, we can also access data about the associated user:
+about the associated game; but now, we can also access data about the associated user:

 ```rb
 review.game